-More generally, we show that relational contracts can be a poor substitute for good institutions because they transform contractibility issues from a static problem of inefficient allocation of resources into a dynamic problem of inefficient development of technologies.
-This paper clarifies this trade-off but also derives conditions under which it does not apply.
-We focus on growth and innovation, but relational contracts, requiring long-term relationships, can come at odds with economic efficiency, whenever the economy would benefit from flexible relationships.
+This paper provides a potential explanation for the differences in innovation patterns between the United States and Japan.
+More generally, it shows that relational contracts can be a poor substitute for good institutions because they transform contractibility issues from a static problem of inefficient allocation of resources into a dynamic problem of inefficient development of technologies.
+The paper focuses on growth and innovation, yet, relational contracts, requiring long-term relationships, can come at odds with economic efficiency, whenever the economy would benefit from flexible relationships.